2 Introduction to R: Assignment, vectors, functions, strings, and loops

 2.2 Getting started in RStudio

-Before starting this lecture, make sure you’ve completed all the steps to download and install R and RStudio, and get familiar with the layout of RStudio, including two of the ways we can enter commands: in the console, and in an R script file.
+Before starting this lecture, make sure you’ve completed all the steps to download and install R and RStudio (or set up a POSIT Cloud account if you will access R online instead of on your laptop), and get familiar with the layout of RStudio, including two of the ways we can enter commands: in the console, and in an R script file.

 For this lecture, we’ll start off just entering commands at the console, and then move on to writing longer multi-line code in an R script file.